facebookarchive/duckling_old/README.md

 **This is an alpha release.
 We have been using it internally in production at [Wit.ai](https://wit.ai) for more than a year, but the API and organizational structure are subject to change.
 Comments and suggestions are much appreciated.**

+# Limitations

+Known limitations of the temporal module include:

+- Intervals (like *June 12-13*) are still experimental.
+Simple ones work well, but not the most sophisticated.
+We're working on it.
+- Timezones are parsed, but they don't impact the time value (will be fixed shortly).
+- The support for Chinese and Italian is not well tested yet.
+- Only contiguous times are supported: periodic things like *every Tuesday* or *Monday and Tuesday from 6am to noon* are not supported yet (but we plan to support these, and it should be just a question of adding the rights rules)

 # Getting started

 Leiningen dependency (Clojars): `[wit/picsou "0.1.1"]`